stefanscript/knowledge/source-control/trunk-based-development/README.md

 can occur so fixes on release branches can be done but steps must be taken to ensure the branch is re-merged into trunk.

 #### Release branches deletion
-Release branches are deleted some time after release activity from them ceases
+Release branches are deleted some time after release activity from them ceases.
+Not straight away but some time after release.